b52-clouddevops/ansible/README.md

 ### ansible-pull

 ```
-Whenever the infra is dynamic or not in a position to maintan the static inventory or whenever you want come some config-management
+Whenever the infra is dynamic or not in a position to maintan the static inventory or whenever you want come some config-management to happen as a part of the boot-str